Quick Start

 find ~/.blxbench/reports -name report.json -o -name index.htmlOn Windows, the same directory is %USERPROFILE%\.blxbench\reports\.
 Use /set output-dir PATH in the TUI if you want reports somewhere else for a single run.

-TUI: interactive run, manual upload, resume
+TUI: interactive run, manual upload, report list

 If you start blxbench in an interactive terminal (no --headless), you get the full TUI.
 After a run:

-/report submit on|offto control automatic upload when the report is written, or leave it off and presssorron the result screen to manually upload the samereport.json. - Use
+/report submit on|offto control automatic upload when the report is written, or leave it off and usesorrto manually upload the samereport.json. - Use

 Details: TUI and Commands — After a run.